-(2) Any person, firm, or corporation that removes any public tree in violation of division (b) of Section 509.14 shall be charged a civil fine of one thousand dollars (\$1,000.00) for each tree removed in addition to the full cost of the removed tree based on the replacement cost of the tree as established using the Trunk Formula Method outlined in The Guide for Plant Appraisal by the Council of Tree and Landscape Appraisers, as may be amended from time to time, or other tree replacement analysis provided by similar publication.

-(3) The Commissioner of Park Maintenance and Properties ("Commissioner") or designee shall have the authority to charge the civil fines set forth in division (d) of this section.
-All civil fines collected pursuant to this division (d) shall be deposited in the Tree Preservation Fund.

-(e) Every violation by the same person, firm or corporation of Sections 509.01 to 509.13 which continues on any day succeeding the first violation, constitutes an additional violation for each of such succeeding days.

-(f) In addition to civil liability for the cost of any work performed by the Commissioner or designee, any person who fails to comply with an order of the Commissioner to trim, preserve or remove any dead or diseased tree, or branch or limb of the dead or diseased tree, dangerous to person or property or to prevent the spread of disease to trees upon public property or streets within the time specified in the order shall be fined not more than five hundred dollars (\$500.00) or imprisoned for not more than thirty (30) days, or both.

-(g) A person, firm or corporation that receives a civil fine under division (d) of this section may appeal to the Commissioner within ten (10) business days of the date of the notice of the civil fine.
-The Commissioner shall have jurisdiction to affirm, reverse, or modify the decision and shall do so within ten (10) days of the date of the appeal.
+- (2) Any person, firm, or corporation that removes any public tree in violation of division (b) of Section 509.14 shall be charged a civil fine of \$1,000 for each tree removed in addition to the full cost of the removed tree based on the replacement cost of the tree as established using the Trunk Formula Method outlined in The Guide for Plant Appraisal by the Council of Tree and Landscape Appraisers, as may be amended from time to time, or other tree replacement analysis provided by similar publication. - (3) The Commissioner of Park Maintenance and Properties (Commissioner) or designee shall have the authority to charge the civil fines set forth in division (d) of this section.
+All civil fines collected pursuant to this division (d) shall be deposited in the Tree Preservation Fund. - (d) (e) Every violation by the same person, firm or corporation of Sections 509.01 to 509.14 509.13 which continues on any day succeeding the first violation thereof, constitutes an additional violation for each of such succeeding days. - (e) (f) In addition to civil liability for the cost of any work performed by the Commissioner or designee, of Shade Trees or persons designated by him or her, any person who fails to comply with an order of the Commissioner to trim, preserve or remove any dead or diseased tree, or branch or limb of the dead or diseased tree, thereof dangerous to person or property or to prevent the spread of disease to trees upon public property or streets within the time specified in such the order shall be fined not more than five hundred dollars (\$500.00) and or imprisoned for not more than thirty (30) days, or both. - (g) A person, firm or corporation that receives a civil fine under division (d) of this section may appeal to the Commissioner within 10 business days of the date of the notice of the civil fine.
+The Commissioner shall have jurisdiction to affirm, reverse, or modify the decision and shall do so within 10 days of the date of the appeal.
 A person aggrieved by a final decision of the Commissioner may further appeal to the Board of Zoning Appeals within thirty (30) days after the Commissioner's decision.